PTEN c.493_496del, p.Gly165Ter

 PM5 (Not Applied) Strength Modified

-According to VCEP guidelines, the rule for PM5 is: "Moderate Strength: Missense change at an amino acid residue where a different missense change determined to be pathogenic has been seen before."
-The evidence for this variant shows: this is not a missense variant.
+According to VCEP guidelines, the rule for PM5 is: "Moderate Strength: Missense change at an amino acid residue where a different missense change determined to be pathogenic or likely pathogenic has been seen before."
+The evidence for this variant shows: it is a nonsense variant, not a missense change.
 Therefore, this criterion is not applied.

 PM6